bufbuild/protovalidate-cc/README.md

 ## Documentation

-Comprehensive documentation for Protovalidate is available in [Buf's documentation library][protovalidate].
+Comprehensive documentation for Protovalidate is available at [protovalidate.com][protovalidate].

 Highlights for C++ developers include: